tseropian/notsaved/content/post/010-sideprojects.md

 date = "2022-01-01"
 +++
 While having a bit of free time between 2 contracts last january, I decided to build a website for my own, the first time in 10 years.
-(it's a nerdy data visualisation about NBA data - if you follow this blog, you know I'm love basketball).
+(it's a nerdy data visualisation about NBA data - if you follow this blog, you know I love basketball).
 Later in the year, I built another experiment website to track the things I'm not learning on Wikipedia everyday :-)).

 The 2 links are here: